MAMRBAGOV/mamrba.gov/index.md

 ## Get Involved
 Residents, beach users, and community members are encouraged to follow our work, attend meetings, and share ideas.
-Visit our News & Updates page for the latest information.
+Visit our MRBA News page to sign up for updates.